jonnebonde/lesson-task-js2-module2-lesson2/README.md

 ## Lesson Task 1 Question

-### Question 1

 **Level 1**

-Based on the below array of people, create a reusable function that will remove any person based on a user's ID.
+Based on the below array of users, create a reusable function that will remove any user matching the ID that function gets passed.

-The function should accept an argument for the id, filter out any matches and return the updated array.
+The function should accept one argument for the id, filter out any matches and return the updated array.

 ```js
 let users = [